-Students meet with their Kinesiology department advisor at least once each semester, during a MANDATORY advising meeting prior to registration.
+A typical advising landscape requires students to meet with their Kinesiology department advisor at least once each semester, during a MANDATORY group advising meeting prior to registration.
 At this meeting, you and your kinesiology advisor will review your progress and plan your coursework for the next semester.
 You will receive an email from the Undergraduate Office notifying you of the advising sessions.